 The NMR signal is due to the H nuclei of the bone marrow inside the trabecular space.
 Therefore, higher is the signal intensity, higher is the porosity.
 In order to measure BV/TV the total signal is needed from a sensitive volume fully saturated with bulk marrow.
 For this reason, bulk marrow samples (without solid component of the bone) were extracted from the tibia of a pig and analyzed in order to determine the total signal of a sensitive volume fully saturated with marrow.
-For marrow of the bone samples, it is possible to calculate the BV/TV parameter in the follow way:
+From the intensity of the signal obtained from the marrow of the bone samples, it is possible to calculate the BV/TV parameter in the follow way: